gkaframanis/webpack5/README.md

     - webpack dev server package ==> ***npm i webpack-dev-server --save-dev***
     - To get the changes in the browser without running webpack manually.
   - ***production*** ==> enables a long list of different plugins, including TerserPlugin.

+## Multiple Page Applications
+We have two different JS files that represent two different entry points.
+We want webpack two create two separate JS bundles out of those two files.

+- We change the entry inside the webpack file.

+### Extracting common dependencies
+Eg. use of lodash library in both pages.
+- Webpack has a built-in feature that can extract lodash and any other common dependency into its own bundle, so we don't have to re-download it every time there is a change to our pages.